 Pennsylvania wedding band Jellyroll sues country artist Jelly Roll over trademarked name

-PHILADELPHIA (CBS) -- A Pennsylvania wedding band is taking country artist Jelly Roll to court - alleging they've been going by the name Jellyroll for years before the CMT Award winner's career took off.
+PHILADELPHIA (CBS) -- Country artist Jelly Roll is being sued by a Pennsylvania wedding band — alleging they've been going by the name Jellyroll for years before the CMT Award winner's career took off.

 The band Jellyroll is based out of Chadds Ford, Pennsylvania, in Delaware County.
 And though they've been performing since the 1980s, the band says they've been hurt by the rise of "Save Me" and "Son of a Sinner" singer Jelly Roll, a former rapper turned country singer who found success in music after stints in and out of jail in his youth.